 Glenn Hutchins is chairman of North Island and a co-founder of Silver Lake, the global leader in technology investing.
-He is a director of both AT&T and NASDAQ OMX.
-He is a director of the Federal Reserve Bank of New York; vice chairman of both the Brookings Institution and the Economic Club of New York; and a member of the Executive Committee of the New York Presbyterian Hospital and a board member of the Obama Foundation.
+He is a director of both AT&T and Nasdaq, Inc.; a director of the Federal Reserve Bank of New York; vice chairman of both the Brookings Institution and the Economic Club of New York; and a member of the Executive Committee of the New York Presbyterian Hospital and a board member of the Obama Foundation.
 He is part owner and member of the Executive Committee of the Boston Celtics basketball team.
 Mr. Hutchins is a director of the Harvard Management Company, which is responsible for the Harvard University endowment, and co-chairman of the University’s capital campaign.
 He is also a board member of the Center for American Progress as well as a Fellow of the American Academy of Arts and Sciences.
 Previously, Mr. Hutchins served President Clinton in both the transition and the White House as a special advisor on economic and health-care policy.
 He was also previously chairman of the board of SunGard Data Systems, Inc. and Instinet, Inc., and a director of Nasdaq, Inc.

 Mr. Hutchins holds an A.B. from Harvard College, an M.B.A. from Harvard Business School, and a J.D. from Harvard Law School.